State legislatures around the country continue to discuss and take action on the use of automated cameras to ticket drivers.

 Officials with the Owner-Operator Independent Drivers Association say the focus on the revenue-generating devices ignores the more logical and reasoned approach to roads and traffic: keep traffic moving in as safe a manner as possible.

 Pennsylvania is one of the most recent states to take action on the issue.
 Effective this fall, speed cameras can be posted in active work zones on interstates and federal aid highways.

-The 2018 law permits a five-year pilot program enabling the Pennsylvania Department of Transportation and Pennsylvania Turnpike Commission to post speed cameras along affected roadways.
+The 2018 law permits a five-year pilot program enabling the Pennsylvania Department of Transportation and the Turnpike Commission to post speed cameras along affected roadways.

-Advocates said driver behavior in work zones need to change and the cameras may remind motorists to slow down in affected areas.
+Advocates said changes are needed to driver behavior in work zones, and motorists need to be reminded to slow down in affected areas.

 Opponents said instead of resorting to automated enforcement cameras they would rather see police officers posted in work zones.
 They also note that officers can monitor other dangerous driving behaviors.